 -

 Don't be afraid to commission original music: If you can't find the perfect song, consider commissioning original music.
-This will give you complete creative control and ensure that the music is perfectly tailored to your project.
-However, be aware that commissioning original music can be more expensive than licensing existing music.
+This will give you complete creative control and confirm that the music is perfectly made for your project.
+Even so, be aware that commissioning original music can be more expensive than licensing existing music.

 -